#Stronger Together: HR Trends & Priorities in 2022

 In one sentence, Design Thinking is a process for creative ‘problem-solving.’

-Templatized solutions/technology are no longer enough to drive growth or agility.
+Templated solutions/technology are no longer enough to drive growth or agility.
 This shift in approach will have long-lasting implications that will make HR teams highly effective.
-Going forward in 2022, more organizations will choose HR tech basis resolution of their use cases, instead of a long list of features.
+Going forward in 2022, more organisations will choose HR tech based on how it resolves their use cases, instead of a long list of features.

-We’ve all been at receiving end of the one-size-fits-all approach.
-Similar learning paths, skill development programs and even performance assessments.
-As consumers, our workforce otherwise lives a completely digital life – of constant service upgrades and seamless personalization.
+We’ve all been at the receiving end of the one-size-fits-all approach.
+Similar learning paths, skill development programmes and even performance assessments.
+As consumers, our workforce lives a largely digital life – of constant service upgrades and seamless personalisation.
 But when they turn their laptops on for work, the experience is different – often tiresome and broken between multiple modules.
-In the past year, this gap has immensely reduced as talent takes the centre stage and technological advancements in AI & ML, (not to miss Talent Intelligence systems like PeopleStrong Talent OS), introduce a personalized approach, where each employee is not seen as a cog in the wheel, but as a person with differing needs, aspirations, and potential.
+In the past year this gap has immensely reduced as talent takes the centre stage and technological advancements in AI & Machine Learning, (not to miss Talent Intelligence systems like PeopleStrong Talent OS), introduce a personalised approach, where each employee is not seen as a cog in the wheel, but as a person with differing needs, aspirations, and potential.

-Talent Management Programs are increasingly focused on HiPo (High Potential) retention and building managerial effectiveness as we will continue to witness greater investments in these programs in the future.
+Talent Management Programmes are increasingly focused on HiPo (High Potential) retention and building managerial effectiveness as we will continue to witness greater investments in these programmes in the future.

 3. Metaverse as the Ultimate Learning Experience

 Bet you didn’t miss the recently held metaverse event by Facebook, or Meta as they call it now.
 While the metaverse is not new, its applications and how it will come into play, especially from an organisational standpoint in the near future will be.
 Learning technology will be part of the bigger picture to engage employees and ecosystem stakeholders in a persistent, digital world that is connected to many aspects of the physical world.